digidaniel-tech/homelab/docs/talos/proxmox-vm/How-to-install-vm.md

 So what is happening here?

 `talosctl get config`
-this is the command that will load the configuration for us from our control plane node.
+This is the command that will load the configuration for us from our control plane node.

 `talos-proxmox-cluster`
-this is the name of the cluster, we can change this to something else if we want.
+This is the name of the cluster, we can change this to something else if we want.

 `https://$CONTROL_PLANE_IP:6443`
-this is the url that talosctl will use to communicate with our node, note the $CONTROL_PLANE_IP this is the environment variable we added previously, so if you never added that then you need to replace this with the correct IP.
+This is the url that talosctl will use to communicate with our node, note the $CONTROL_PLANE_IP this is the environment variable we added previously, so if you never added that then you need to replace this with the correct IP.

 `--output-dir _out`
-Here we specify where the configuration files will be saved.
+Here we specify where the configuration files will be saved to, in this case in a directory called _out.

 `--install-image`
 This specify where to download the installation image, here it is important to make sure it is the secureboot installer, the installer will else install Talos but due to secure boot Talos won't boot after an restart.

 `--install-disk`
-as default Talos is installed to /dev/sda, so I added this configuration for you if you need to install it to another disk.
+As default Talos is installed to /dev/sda, so I added this configuration for you if you need to install it to another disk.

 `--config-path @tpm-disk-encryption.yaml`
-this is to setup the encryption for the TPM module, this is not required if you didn't install an TPM module.
+This is to setup the encryption for the TPM module, this is the file we created previously so make sure you are in the correct directory.

-After running this you will have an directory called _out in the folder where you run the command.
+After running this you will have an directory called `_out` that contains all configuration files that will be used to setup your cluster.

-Now that we have the configuration we can install Talos to our VM, this is done by running this command:
+Now that we have the configuration files we can setup our Talos Control Plane to our VM, this is done by running this command:

 ```shell
 talosctl apply-config --insecure --nodes $CONTROL_PLANE_IP --file _out/controlplane.yaml
 ```

-Okay so what is happening here?
+Let's break down the command to explain what it does:

 `talosctl apply-config`
 This is the command that we use to apply the configuration we generated previously and install Tanos to our control plane node.